At the start of the 2020 pandemic, performing artists contemplated the suddenly blank calendar and wondered what the future would hold.

 20) Transformers (Anne Bryant and Ford Kinder)

 The original theme has some remarkable production qualities, there’s either some incorrect tape splicing or truly advanced mixer meter going on.
 Gorgeous: Michel Legrand meets Sun Ra?
-Hard to know what’s going on in there, a state of affairs not helped by a mix that emphasizes the roar of cartoon robots in battle.
+Hard to know what’s going on, a state of affairs not helped by a mix that emphasizes the roar of cartoon robots in battle.

 I walked in the park for an hour with the track on loop in my headphones, trying to learn it, and the piano reduction ended up being pretty banal.
 Still, it was a special request from my nearest and dearest (as a girl, Sarah watched it religiously with her brother Dan) and that was certainly reason enough to give it a try.